bhargavvarmasagi/GDP-Team04/README.md

 Researched and Documented Prototypes along with Conclusion: (9/20/2024) Following further research into admin and API integration features, I documented the 6th and 7th prototypes, focusing on the admin dashboard for inventory management and external API integration for product data.
 I also completed the conclusion summarizing the goals for these prototypes.

+Updated the Use cases wiki page by adding the new use cases: (09/20/2024) I have updated some the use cases on the wiki page for the Maryville Grocery Delivery App.
+The use cases now include leaving a review, managing payment methods, updating the delivery address, and reviewing order notifications.